Dallas Opera

 The Dallas Opera is an American opera company located in Dallas, Texas.
 The company performs at the Margot and Bill Winspear Opera House, one venue of the AT&T Performing Arts Center.

 History

-The company was founded in 1957 as the Dallas Civic Opera by Lawrence Kelly and Nicolà Rescigno, both of whom had been active with the Lyric Opera of Chicago, the first as administrator, the second as artistic director.
+The company was founded in 1957 as the Dallas Civic Opera by Lawrence Kelly and Nicolà Rescigno, both of whom had been active with Lyric Opera of Chicago, the first as administrator, the second as artistic director.
 In its first season, Maria Callas performed in an inaugural recital conducted by Rescigno, at Music Hall at Fair Park.
-Critic John Ardoin described the role of Laurence Kelly in establishing the company as follows:
+Critic John Ardoin described the role of Lawrence Kelly in establishing the company as follows: